AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 Also, instead of using command-line tools for merging, we have also agreed to handle all pull requests through the GitHub website.
 This centralizes the process, allows for easier review.
 These methods have proven effective in our team development process, helping us manage version control and avoid merge conflicts.
 #### Reporting and Presentation
-We have two regularly meeting to update our status and present our current work to both our IBM stakeholder and our supervisor.
+We have two regularly meetings to update our status and present our current work to both our IBM stakeholder and our supervisor.
 To ensure that everyone has the opportunity to present, we do the presentation in turns.
 This approach makes sure that all team members have the oppotunity for presentation and helps everyone gain a better understanding of the project’s current status.

 (546 words)